For artists, it’s vital to your business and satisfaction to understand why your art is not selling. — Barney Davey

 Not all art enthusiasts are buyers, but they can still be valuable in raising awareness for your work.
 They may mention your art to someone who loves it, who could become a potential buyer, or help promote it further.
 Try this: “I’ve been creating still-life oil paintings.
 I’d love for you to see them.
 And if you have the chance, I hope you’ll discuss it with your friends and acquaintances.

 You might save the request for after they have seen your work.
 The goal here is to use word-of-mouth marketing.
-Offer your help to your contacts in return for helping you create awareness for your artwork.
-A simple request for help to create awareness is not an intimidating ask.
+Offer your help to your contacts in return for their assistance in promoting your artwork.
+A simple request for help to raise awareness is not an intimidating ask.
 For you, it’s about developing a mindset of seeking connection and understanding, which is less stressful and much easier than trying to think about how to sell your art to everyone you meet.

 How many of these options apply to how you sell your art?

 It’s helpful, if not necessary, to evaluate your marketing practices.
-Are you doing these things, and how well can you tell why your art is not selling?
+Are you implementing these strategies, and can you identify the reasons your art is not selling?

-• Networks with people in the avatar’s social and economic circles.
+- It establishes connections with individuals within the avatar’s social and economic circles.

-• Has a marketing system to follow up on every contact and sale.
+- It is equipped with a marketing system that ensures it follows up on every contact and sale.

-• Recognizing that selling art is usually a long process, with spontaneous sales as a bonus.
+- Recognizing that selling art typically involves a lengthy process, with spontaneous sales serving as a bonus, is crucial.

-• Persistently message interested buyers until they buy or request to unsubscribe.
+- Persistently message interested buyers until they make a purchase or request to unsubscribe.

-There is a correlation between what artists do to market their work and how well it sells.
-Very few people do all the above, but if you research the most successful artists, you’ll find they do most of them routinely.
+There is a correlation between the marketing strategies artists employ and the success of their work.
+Few people do all of the above, but the most successful artists do most of them regularly.

-If you aren’t doing all of those things, it’s probably because you don’t want to, are afraid of the process, are fearful of failing when you try, or for other reasons.
-While these are potentially valid reasons to get down on yourself, your angst may be misplaced.
+If you aren’t doing all of those things, it’s probably because you don’t want to, are afraid of the process, are fearful of failing when you try, or have other reasons.
+Your angst may be misguided, even though these are potentially valid reasons for feeling down.
 Everyone is unique, and your story might be more distinct than you realize.

 Keep reading to learn why…